sigi-campus02/M3C2/README.md

 ## Logging

-Control verbosity with the `--log_level` option or by setting the `LOG_LEVEL` environment variable.
+Control verbosity with the `--log_level` option or by setting the `LOG_LEVEL` environment variable, which takes precedence over the value in `config.json`.
 For example:

 ```bash
 export LOG_LEVEL=DEBUG
 python main.py
 ```

-If neither is provided, the log level defaults to `INFO`.
+If neither is provided, the log level defaults to the `logging.level` entry in `config.json`.

 ## Repository Structure
 - `config/` – dataclasses and plotting configuration